 What you can expect

 A1C test results are reported as a percentage.
 A higher A1C percentage corresponds to higher average blood sugar levels.
-The higher your A1C level, the higher your risk of developing diabetes or complications of diabetes.
+Results for a diagnosis are interpreted as follows:

 ||Estimated average blood sugar (glucose) level